SpotlightKid/micropython-stm-lib/README.md

 * `encoder/` - a library for reading a rotary encoder connected to two digital input pins, including examples.
 Features gray code error checking, making software or hardware debouncing uneccessary in most cases.
-* `lcd/` - a library for interfaceing with a HD44780-compatible LCD controller, including examples.
+* `lcd/` - a library for interfacing with a HD44780-compatible LCD controller, including examples.
-* `midi/` - a library for receiving and sending MIDI data via the UARTs or the USB virtual seriell interface, including examples.
+* `midi/` - a library for receiving and sending MIDI data via the UARTs or the USB virtual serial interface, including examples.
+* `spimaster/` - a rudmentary library to communicate via SPI with an ESP8266 module as the SPI slave, controlled by an Arduino sketch using the [SPISlave] library.

 Author